farmOS/farmOS.py/README.md

 ### Authentication

-#### OAuth (Added in v0.1.6)

-Support for OAuth was added to [farmOS.py] starting with v0.1.6.
-To authorize and authenticate via OAuth, just supply the required parameters when creating a client.
-The library will know to use an OAuth Password Credentials or Authorization Code flow.
+The farmOS.py client authenticates with the farmOS server via OAuth `Bearer` tokens.
+Before authenticating with the server, a farmOS client must be created and an OAuth Authorization flow must be completed (unless an optional `token` was provided when creating the client).

-##### OAuth Password Credentials (most common)
+##### Authorizing with Password Credentials (most common)

 ```python
 from farmOS import farmOS